 .

-Catheter length residing in the vein after cannulation is important.
-And you will burn more catheter getting to the vessel than you think.
+Catheter length residing in the vein after cannulation is so important.
+You will burn more catheter getting to the vessel than you think.
 Check out this study that determined that "100% of IVs failed when <30% of the catheter was in the vein; 32.4% of IVs failed when 30%-64% of the catheter was in the vein; no IVs failed when ≥65% of the catheter was in the vein (p<0.0002)."
 Ultrasound-guided intravenous catheter survival impacted by amount of catheter residing in the vein - PubMed

 "Start distal and move proximal" is an appropriate old adage here.
 Forearm veins are a great choice, but remember to not press too hard with your probe while scanning.
 You may be collapsing the very vein you're looking for!
 So float over the arm on a cushion of gel